donaldpipowitch/how-to-create-a-language-server-and-vscode-extension/README.md

 Our [`package.json`](packages/core/package.json) is also quite straightforward as it doesn't contain any language server specific metadata.
 The package can be build by calling `$ yarn build` or `$ yarn watch`.

 I'll also add some small unit tests.
 We'll use [Jest](https://jestjs.io/) as our testing framework.
 Together with the [`ts-jest`](https://github.com/kulshekhar/ts-jest) our Jest config in [`tests/jest.config.js`](packages/core/tests/jest.config.js) is quite small.
-We just configured `testMatch` to treat every `.ts` file inside `tests/` as a test file.
+We just configured `testMatch` to treat every `.ts` file inside `tests/` as a test file and we configured `testPathIgnorePatterns` to exclude the `__fixture__` directory.
+(I use fixtures in a similar way as explained in [this article](https://dev.to/davidimoore/using-fixtures-for-testing-a-reactredux-app-with-jest--enzyme-3hd0).
+For me a fixture is just some static data, so I haven't put it into the typicals `__mocks__` directory, because I don't mock the implementation of some module here, which is how mocks are [usually defined in Jest](https://jestjs.io/docs/en/manual-mocks).)
 Note that we also have a [`tests/tsconfig.json`](packages/core/tests/tsconfig.json) so we can add Jest type declarations to our tests.

 [This](packages/core/tests/search.ts) is our test for the search API: